terrafloww/rasteret/README.md

 ## ⚠️ Known Limitations
 - Currently tested only with Sentinel-2 and Landsat 8,9 platform's data
-- S3 based Rasteret Collection creation and loading is not yet supported, right now they need to be in local disk
+- Creating or Loading a 'Rasteret Collection' from S3 is not yet supported

 ---

 ## 📋 Prerequisites
 - Python 3.10.x,3.11.x
-- AWS credentials (for accessing paid AWS buckets)
+- AWS credentials (for accessing paid data like Landsat on AWS)

 ### ⚙️ AWS Credentials Setup
-For accessing paid AWS buckets:

 <details>
 <summary><b>Setting up AWS credentials</b></summary>